Izenda7Series/docs-html/_sources/install/doc_upgrade_guide.rst.txt

 Backup`_ section since they will be overwritten in this step.

 #.
 Download the Izenda Front-end and Back-end Packages to Web Server.
 Ensure that the version you are downloading matches your updated database version set in the section above.
-    * For a Stand Alone version of Izenda, you will need to download the API and the StandaloneUI packages from our downloads page.
+    * For a Stand Alone version of Izenda, you will need to download the API and the StandaloneUI packages from the `Customer Portal<https://app.izenda.com/>`_.
-    * For Integrated versions of Izenda, you will need to download the API and the EmbeddedUI packages from our downloads page.
+    * For Integrated versions of Izenda, you will need to download the API and the EmbeddedUI packages from the `Customer Portal<https://app.izenda.com/>`_.
 #.
 Stop the web site process to avoid Izenda DLL files being used.
 #.
 Remove all files in your current API and App directories.
 #.
 Copy the files from the downloaded API and App folders to the current API and App directories, respectively.